dreamineering/business-administration/docs/functionality/operational/service-types/README.md

 ---
-title: Multi Modality - Practice Management Software Functionality
+title: Service Types - Practice Management Software Functionality
 ---

-# Multi Modality
+# Service Types

 What services do you provide?